apulian/smooth-BMD/README.md

 See the script example_smooth_bmd.py for a usage example.

-If you use this software, please cite the reference below.
+If you use this software, please cite the two references below.

-Reference:
+References:
-L. Dieci and A. Pugliese, "SVD, joint-MVD, Berry phase, and generic loss of rank for a matrix valued function of 2 parameters," Linear Algebra and its Applications, Volume 700, 2024, Pages 137-157, DOI: https://doi.org/10.1016/j.laa.2024.07.021
+L. Dieci and A. Pugliese, "SVD, joint-MVD, Berry phase, and generic loss of rank for a matrix valued function of 2 parameters", Linear Algebra and its Applications, Volume 700, 2024, Pages 137-157, DOI: https://doi.org/10.1016/j.laa.2024.07.021

+G. Patera and A. Pugliese, "Avoided-crossings, degeneracies and Berry phases in the spectrum of quantum noise through analytic Bloch-Messiah decomposition", Submitted, 2025, https://arxiv.org/abs/2504.20730

 Authors: Giuseppe Patera and Alessandro Pugliese